dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 chosen using the mouse.
 This does not happen if the keyboard accelerator is used.

-Buttons are intrinsically “non-stretchy” gadgets.
+Buttons are intrinsically "non-stretchy" gadgets.
 That is, the width and height of a button is generally calculated on the basis of the button’s label, and the button will be sized so that it fits the label accordingly.
 Sometimes, however, you want a button to occupy all the